Computer generated images show what the new Hickman Avenue market could look like.

 The relocation of fleet services and redevelopment of the Hickman Avenue site will look to create a further 110 construction jobs, enable the reduction of the Council’s carbon footprint by 215 tonnes of CO2 and support its programme to deliver a fleet of electric vehicles.

-The proposals for modernisation have been developed in consultation with market traders and other existing users and would see the demolition of the existing buildings that are over 50 years old.
+The modernisation plans have been developed in consultation with market traders and other existing users and will see the demolition of the existing buildings that are over 50 years old.

-City of Wolverhampton Council Director of City Housing and Environment, John Roseblade, said: “This outline planning application is an important step in the regeneration of two strategically important city sites and will deliver huge benefits in terms of jobs, businesses and homes to help rejuvenate our city centre.
+City of Wolverhampton Council Cabinet Member for City Environment and Climate Change, Councillor Steve Evans, said: “Achieving outline planning approval moves us a step closer to the regeneration of 2 strategically important city sites and will deliver huge benefits in terms of jobs, businesses and homes to help rejuvenate our city centre.

 “The proposed relocation of our fleet services operation will make it more efficient and the redevelopment of the Hickman Avenue site will provide a major uplift to the city’s wholesale market.